radareorg/blog/content/posts/radare-0-10-0.md

 This brings several advantages:

 We don’t have to maintain a shitload of convoluted bindings (have you ever tried to use `ffi`?), we only have to implement a few commands per languages
-You don’t have to read radare2’s source code if you don’t want to: if you know how to use radare2, you know how to use r2pipe Native JSON output!
+You don’t have to read radare2’s source code if you don’t want to: if you know how to use radare2, you know how to use r2pipe!
+Append `j` to almost every command to get native JSON output!
 No need to use `sed`/`awk`/`tr`/… anymore!

 For example: